Keys to a Successful Marriage

 Without communication our society would be in trouble.
 Just imagine if your cell phone stopped working and you couldn’t get in touch with your family or best friends.
 Same dilemma when your power goes out and you are in the dark, literally, since you can’t do the things you want to do on the computer via social media.

 My point is that communication is critical in a marriage and it only gets more important once children are introduced because, as they get older, they start having lives as well with their own schedules to juggle.
-Without communication it is very easy to wonder around like ants that have lost their trail.
+Without communication it is very easy to wander around like ants that have lost their trail.

 Kids will also develop traits that might mirror their parents’ way of doing things so if the communication between Mom and Dad is good they should learn the values of it.